 I’ve always been okay with the other varieties of eggs, including:

 But scrambled eggs were always gag city for me until I was introduced to the soft scramble and, obviously, MY LIFE CHANGED FOREVS.
 I now default to scrambled eggs on what-to-make-for-dinner nights.
 I now make easy meals with an added bonus of super nutritious protein within 90 seconds.
 I now feel like a legit home cook.

-Credit for this major life transition into scrambled egg adulthood goes to a few peeps.
+I owe this major life transition into scrambled egg adulthood to a few peeps.